-Our practice uses high power microscopes to enhance the precision of patient care.
+Our practice uses dental operating microscopes to enhance the precision of patient care.

 Dentistry is micro-surgery.
 Using a similar microscope that an ophthalmologist uses enables us to create dental restorations with incredibility precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

-In addition to allowing precise, close up work, the microscope directs a beam of light directly on the teeth, minimizing glare to you.
+In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare to you.